-INCOMPLETE POLICY - DOCTORAL
+INCOMPLETE GRADE POLICY

-A student may request an incomplete grade ("I") if all requirements of the course are not completed at the time grade reports are submitted.
-Incomplete grades will be granted only if the student has successfully completed 60 percent of the course and has a passing grade at the time of the request.
-The student must also demonstrate that extenuating circumstances prevented completion of the coursework.
+A student may request an incomplete grade ("I") if the student cannot complete all requirements of the course by the end of the course.
+The student must demonstrate that extenuating circumstances are preventing completion of the coursework.
 Examples of extenuating circumstances include the death of a relative, serious injury or illness of the student, or other special circumstances.

-Documentation must be provided to verify qualifying extenuating circumstances.
+Documentation may be required to verify qualifying extenuating circumstances.

-Incomplete grades and arrangements for the completion of course work must be discussed with the instructor prior to the end of the course.
-If the instructor feels that the student will be eligible for an incomplete grade, the appropriate paperwork will be forwarded to the dean of the graduate school for approval.
-If granted an incomplete grade, the student will be allowed a four-week extension from the end of the course to complete all missing coursework, without penalty.
-In circumstances of military deployment or natural disasters, students may qualify for a one-year extension from the end of the course to complete their coursework.
-Please see the Military Deployment and Natural Disaster Academic Accommodation policies for more information.
-Financial aid eligibility under the Satisfactory Academic Progress (SAP) policy will not be evaluated for students who receive an incomplete grade until the incomplete grade has been converted to a final grade.
+Incomplete grades and arrangements for the completion of course work should be discussed by the student and the instructor prior to the end of the course.
+If the instructor believes the student should be eligible for an incomplete grade, the instructor will complete the Incomplete Form and forward the form requesting approval, to the related program dean for consideration.
+If an incomplete grade is granted, the student will be allowed a four-week extension period from the end of the course, to complete approved coursework.
+Once the instructor has graded all outstanding coursework, the instructor will complete and submit the Grade Change Form.

+In circumstances that involve pregnancy, parenting, military deployment, or natural disasters, see the corresponding Title IX: Sex Discrimination and Sexual Misconduct, Academic Relief for U.S. Military Service/Absence, or Natural Disaster Academic Accommodation policies for more information.
+The student's Satisfactory Academic Progress (SAP) for the purpose of determining financial aid eligibility will not be evaluated for students who receive an incomplete grade until the incomplete grade has been converted to a final grade.